ymadoff/ryba/hadoop/hdfs_nn/install.coffee.md

 Copy over the contents of the active NameNode metadata directories to an other, unformatted NameNode.
-The command "hdfs namenode -bootstrapStandby" used for the transfer is only executed on a non active NameNode.
+The command "hdfs namenode -bootstrapStandby" used for the transfer is only executed on the standby NameNode.

     module.exports.push name: 'HDFS NN # HA Init Standby', timeout: -1, handler: (ctx, next) -> {hdfs, active_nn_host} = ctx.config.ryba